gfreitas95/PokeAPI/README.md

 # PokeAPI

-This is an app that uses the PokéAPI to search for you favorite Pokemon in it.
-But the API Key has a limited capacity for use, so if you want to use it, you will have to acquire your own key at https://pokeapi.co/.
+It has a style similar to the Pokedex, where you can view the specific details of each Pokemon by clicking on its icon.
+And it has a search feature where you can filter by the name of your favorite Pokemon.
+This is an app that uses the PokéAPI to search for you favorite Pokemon in it, and you can find the data at https://pokeapi.co/.
 I hope you like it and that it can be useful for you !

 # Requirements